KHU-VLL/GLAD/README.md

 ### 1. Download AMASS BMLrub Rendered Videos

-The AMASS dataset is a comprehensive motion capture skeleton dataset that serves as an input for the [BABEL](https://babel.is.tue.mpg.de/index.html) dataset. \
+The AMASS dataset is a comprehensive motion capture skeleton dataset that serves as an input for the [BABEL](https://babel.is.tue.mpg.de/index.html) dataset.
-Unlike the original, our proposed dataset, Kinetics→BABEL, utilizes a different kind of input—rendered videos rather than skeletons. \
+Unlike the original, our proposed dataset, Kinetics→BABEL, utilizes a different kind of input—rendered videos rather than skeletons.
 To access these, please create an account on [AMASS](https://amass.is.tue.mpg.de/) and download the BMLrub rendered videos.

 ### 2. Link datasets

-Make sure rawframes are extracted both for kinetics and babel.
+Make symlinks to the actual dataset paths.
 ```bash
 mkdir data
 ln -s ./data/k400 /KINETICS/PATH/
 ln -s ./data/babel /BABEL/PATH/
 ```
+We highly recommend to extract rawframes beforehand to optimize I/O.
+Below are example structures for each dataset.

 <details><summary>Kinetics Structure</summary>